Safeguard Your Assets With A Marital Agreement

 - Clarify marital responsibilities (e.g. tax returns, bank accounts, household bills)

-Whereas prenuptial agreements happen before marriage, postnuptial agreements are entered during marriage.
+Prenuptial agreements happen before marriage, whereas postnuptial agreements are entered into during marriage.
 Postnuptial agreements are, in many ways, similar to prenuptial agreements.
 It is important to understand that as soon as your marriage commences, many of your assets will become marital property.
 Therefore, it may be in your best interest to enter a prenuptial agreement to protect yourself.
 If, however, you enter a postnuptial agreement, you will need to determine how to divide marital assets as well as future earnings.

-When it comes to pre-marital and post-marital agreements, two main requirements must be met: the agreement needs to be fair and have full disclosure.
+When it comes to premarital and post-marital agreements in California, two main requirements must be met: the agreement needs to be fair and have full disclosure.

 - Fairness — Each partner will have a chance to review the other partner’s financial disclosure, and their respective attorneys can review any financial documents.
 The agreement cannot be one-sided or vindictive.